joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 Dr. Gelman's post suggests something is unstable with this model estimation.
-The estimated parameters match his closely however we do have drastically different values for the `$\hat R$` diagnostics.
+The estimated parameters match his closely.
 I did notice that sampling this model did not always give me same results though.
 I ended up increasing the length of the chains to try to get around the inconsistent parameter estimation I was experiencing.

 Now let's make some predictions and visualize the results: